Maraoui21/Contacts-Management-using-linked-list/README.md

 # Contacts-Management-using-linked-list
-by this using this application you can do this operations
+By this using this application you can do this operations
 <p>INESRT A NEW  CONTACT<p>
 <p>UPDATE AN EXIST CONTACT<p>
 <p>DELETE A CONTACT<p>